eolymp/scripts/submission-export/README.md

 6qtutrt5a14snceb2i8ba8cthc,sergey     ,A      ,2022-12-28 19:11:31,AC,    100.0
 ```

+If you would like to modify output format you can modify the script and add additional columns, map verdicts to a different values etc.

 Additionally, you can filter submissions by providing additional arguments:

 - `-p` - only export submissions for a given problem